Yoast/developer/docs/features/schema/technology-approach.md

 JSON-LD allows properties to reference other pieces by their *ID*.
 For example, a *product page* needn't include (or repeat) all of the markup for the *organization* which sells that product, if it can just reference the ID of a piece which represents that *organization*.
 In theory, this allows us to avoid having to duplicate or repeat shared properties, and to reduce the amount of code/processing/overhead required to represent a page's content.

 Unfortunately, the level of  *cross-page* support for this technique is limited - Google's documentation is vague, and there's ambiguity around the relationship between IDs and URIs (anecdotally, they "can't extract structured data from other pages" [*verbatim*]).
-Given this constraint, we require that every page output all of the relevant pieces, and cross-reference these through hasPart , isPartOf,  mainEntityOfPage and similar lookup mechanisms.
+Given this constraint, we require that every page output all of the relevant pieces, and cross-reference these through `hasPart`, `isPartOf`, `mainEntityOfPage` and similar lookup mechanisms.

-E.g., the following (simplified) JSON snippet defines an Organization, and references that Organization as the Publisher of a Website:
+E.g., the following (simplified) JSON snippet defines an `Organization`, and references that `Organization` as the `Publisher` of a `Website`:

 <YoastSchemaExample>
 {`{